yarafe/Test/README.md

 Configure the remote server type as "Forward via Output Plugin" and select your designated output profile.

-### Diagnose and Troubleshooting Fluentd from Fortianalyzer Cli
+### Diagnose and Troubleshooting Fluentd from FortiAnalyzer Cli

 To verify Fluentd write status, execute the command: